 The Council serves as staff, providing technical and administrative assistance in developing transportation plans and programs.
 Another major transportation planning activity is the Transportation Disadvantaged Program.
 This program is required in order for counties to receive state funds for transportation services to low income individuals, elderly individuals, persons with disabilities and children-at-risk.

-METROPOLITAN TRANSPORTATION PLANNING ORGANIZATION ACTIVITIES
+METROPOLITAN TRANSPORTATION PLANNING

-In 2008, a number of transportation planning activities were conducted, including the following.
+In 2009, a number of transportation planning activities were conducted, which included the following.

-MTPO Year 2035 Long Range Transportation Plan
+Year 2035 Long Range Transportation Plan